 Most cats won’t come into your home straight away, and it will take time to build some trust with them.
 When you have built a level of trust that allows you to hold the cat, or even get it into a cat carrier, you can take it to the vet for a general health check, and to see if it has a microchip.

 If it has a microchip, you should try to reunite it with its owner.
 But, if not, you can look at keeping the cat.

 A lost kitty may need certain injections, or even medication for health problems or parasites they’ve picked up.

 This can be pretty costly in some situations, so make sure you’re fully prepared before committing to a new cat.
 On top of any vet bills, you’ll need to ensure you have all the right products and accessories, like toys, a bed, and good quality cat food.

 It’s important that you don’t trap cats that follow you home to try and get them to the vet.
 This can make them panic and cause lots of distress.
 Instead, take the time to build up that level of trust.
 If the cat won’t come into your home, you can just choose to create a safe, warm shelter for them in your yard.

 What Does it Mean if a Cat Follows You Home?

 So, there are a number of things that can cause cats to follow you home.
 And, just because a cat follows you home doesn’t mean that they don’t already have a loving family.

+If a cat generally looks healthy or has a collar, you shouldn’t try to feed it or take it into your home.
 But, if the cat looks malnourished or distressed, you can try to work up a level of trust and take it to your local veterinarian.

 Have you got any great stories about cats that like to follow you home?